 Top: House with Laughing Windows (1976), Deep Red (1975) Middle: The Seventh Victim (1942) Bottom: Black Sabbath (1963), Picnic at Hanging Rock (1975) I wasn’t going to participate in Ed Hardy’s 31 Flicks That Give You the Willies List due to suffering massive list-making burnout following the recent Favorite Foreign Language Film poll (which I still want to write about in more detail), but at … Continue reading 31 Films That Give Me the Willies

-THE EARLY YEARS When critics discuss the movies James Fox starred in during the ’60s and early ’70s his costars often seem to overshadow him.
+When critics discuss the movies James Fox starred in during the ’60s and early ’70s his costars often seem to overshadow him.
 This is somewhat understandable since Fox’s greatest films from that period feature amazing talents from the decade such as actor Dirk Bogarde and musician Mick Jagger.
-But Fox is an extremely talented and unique performer who possessed the uncanny ability … Continue reading James Fox: Subverting Sexual Identity & Social Class in British Cinema
+But Fox is an extremely talented and unique performer who possessed the uncanny ability to brilliantly portray … Continue reading James Fox: Subverting Sexual Identity & Social Class in British Cinema

 I recently watched my 1985 Warner video of Performance as well as the new Warner DVD so I thought I’d share my first impressions and compare the new DVD to my old VHS tape.
 My 1985 video is the same “Rated R” print I saw playing in theaters in the early ’80s and I’m going to assume that it’s probably the same version of the … Continue reading Performance VHS VS DVD